SomeVlad/old.somevlad.github.io/_posts/2017-03-08-static-social-buttons.md

 What you see is an easy way to add several buttons on your site.

 What I see is at least 150kB of external scripts and at least 5 more requests.
-That's almost 2.5 times the size of the page you are viewing right now.
+That's **13&nbsp;times** the size of the page you are viewing right now.
 I prefer not to even think about the time needed to execute all that scripts.
 As for me it's insane amount of data and time to create a couple of buttons which let users not to worry their pretty little heads about copypasting a link.

 ### Ok, I see...
 So what's the solution?